Surgical Case Library

 This case illustrates a unique presentation of idiopathic inflammatory phlebo-occlusive mesenteric disease causing fulminant ischemic colitis in a young adult, a condition rarely reported in literature.

-An ileostomy is the surgical creation of an opening—either end or through a loop of ileum—and fixation of it t...
+<p style="text-align: justify;">An ileostomy is the surgical creation of an opening - either end or through a ...

 Metastases to ileostomies are extremely rare with fewer than 0.1% incidence reported in literature over the past five decades.
 Very few cases have been published in the last 30 years.